-H. The board may certify or certify with conditions a general, regional, or nationwide permit proposed by the U.S. Army Corps of Engineers (USACE) in accordance with § 401 of the federal Clean Water Act as meeting the requirements of this chapter and a VWP general permit, provided that the nationwide or regional permit and the certification conditions:
+H. Unless prohibited from coverage under a VWP general permit, the board may certify or certify with conditions a general, regional, or nationwide permit proposed by the U.S. Army Corps of Engineers (USACE) in accordance with § 401 of the federal Clean Water Act as meeting the requirements of this chapter and a VWP general permit, provided that the nationwide or regional permit and the certification conditions:

 1. Require that wetland or stream impacts be avoided and minimized to the maximum extent practicable;

 2. Prohibit impacts that cause or contribute to a significant impairment of state waters or fish and wildlife resources;

 3. Require compensatory mitigation sufficient to achieve no net loss of existing wetland acreage and functions or stream functions and water quality benefits;

 4. Require that compensatory mitigation for unavoidable wetland impacts be provided in accordance with 9VAC25-210-116; and